 Increasing Protective Factors

-We need solutions that work at scale, while also adjusting to meet the needs of different stakeholders.
-To meet this need, we have created a toolkit that will help policy-makers, law enforcement officials, school districts, and communities.
+We use scalable solutions that can adapt to the diverse requirements of various stakeholders.
+To fulfill this demand, we have developed a comprehensive toolkit specifically designed to assist policy-makers, law enforcement authorities, school districts, and communities.

 Since 2004, Nest has been on the front lines of addressing the vulnerabilities that expose young people to harm & exploitation.
 In 2009, Nest premiered Playground, the first feature-length film about child sex trafficking in America, produced by Abigail Disney & George Clooney.
 The film was central to changing federal legislation that had previously treated trafficked children as criminals rather than victims.
 This was the genesis of Nest's transformative approach.